cezarysanecki/parking-domain/README.md

 I would like to learn the following technologies/tools.
 I need to consider which of them to use in the current project during the MVP phase.
 Certainly, I will create an anemic model using a 3-layer architecture.

-- Very ugly 3 layered app (anemic models)
+- Very ugly 3-layer app (anemic models)
 - Refactoring
   - Unit/Integration tests (Protect business logic) + TestContainers if needed
   - Change logic to add more unit tests